lgulich/lg-linter/README.md

 ```

 ## How to use
-In your git repo run
+Inside your git repo run
 ```sh
 init-lg-linter
 ```